ShinjiKatoA16/icpc2016ucsy/How_To_Solve.md

 Sample input and output shows big hint to solve this problem.
 Last movement shall be smallest number and 2nd smallest must 2 or more bigger than smallest and already sorted except smallest element.
 If we remove smallest element, we can perform same logic to 2nd smallest.
 So this problem can be solved by removing smallest element 1 by 1.

-Though, this program is not resursive, the idea of recursion exists behind abovealgorithm.
+Though, this program is not resursive, the idea of recursion exists behind above algorithm.
 (Think from last movement to 1st movement)

 ## Problem-K: One Time Pad
 Keyword: Test case

 This is a easy problem.
-Take care for negative and big number of test case.
+Take care of negative and big number of test case.

 ## Problem-L: Password for Sweethearts
 Keyword: Data structure

 The combination of Merging 2 strings can be calculated by Pemutaion with repetition.
 If the length of the 2 strings is *a* and *b*, it's 2^(*a+b*).
 It's same as binary number of length (*a+b*).
 If the number of '1' is *a*, it's valid.
 As for checking duplicate, making list is easy solution.
 One of the concern is data size.
 In this case, maximum name length is 5, so up to 2^10=1024 need to be cared.
+No problem.